fasihrana/skryn/README.md

 1. Cross Element communication
 2. Observables need a better implementation.
-3. Show a cursor in `TextBox` element and use [pilcrow](https://github.com/pcwalton/pilcrow) for paragraph rendering.
+3. Use [pilcrow](https://github.com/pcwalton/pilcrow) for paragraph rendering.
 4. There are no animations at the moment.
 (Possible through implementation of own Element).
 5. `ElementEvent` needs more events like HoverBegin,HoverEnd.
 6. Needs z-index like concept.
 7. Depends on `rusttype` at the moment which will be replaced with [font-kit](https://github.com/pcwalton/font-kit) when it is ready.
-8. Copy/Paste into textboxes.